The Accidentals: 2021–present: Time Out, Vessel, Reimagined, and Cover Art

 Around the time Vessel was released, the band embarked on a tour from Michigan to the East Coast and Southeast US with co-headlining singer-songwriter Sawyer Fredericks.
 Buist and Larson had contributed string tracks to two songs on Fredericks's album Flowers for You: "Lies You Tell" and "Days Go By".
 For the tour, multi-instrumentalist and vocalist Patty PerShayla (who has her own rock band, The Mayhaps) joined the Accidentals as a temporary member.

 On March 4, 2022, the band released the EP Time Out: Session #2.
 Its first track "Eastern Standard Time" features co-writer Peter Mulvey on guitar, Maia Sharp co-wrote and plays keyboard on "Just a Town", Tom Paxton co-wrote "Remain the Same", Gary Burr and Georgia Middleman co-wrote "Leave it in the Dust", Beth Nielsen Chapman co-wrote and plays keyboard on "Circling Round Again", Gretchen Peters co-wrote "Wide Open", and Dominic Davis plays bass on a few tracks.
 Buist and Larson joined Chapman, Richey, and Sharp for a "Time Out" tour in March.

-The band released a collaborative album on July 29, 2022 titled Reimagined with Kaboom Collective youth orchestra directed by Liza Grossman, featuring new orchestral arrangements of 12 of the band's songs.
-The Accidentals and Kaboom Collective embarked on a tour of the Midwest beginning with a concert at the Rock and Roll Hall of Fame on August 3.
+The band released a collaborative album on July 29, 2022 titled Reimagined with Kaboom Collective studio orchestra directed by Liza Grossman, featuring new orchestral arrangements of 12 of the band's songs.
+The Accidentals and Kaboom Collective embarked on a tour of the Midwest beginning with a concert at the Rock and Roll Hall of Fame on August 3, 2022.

+Buist won the Overall Grand Prize and won in the folk category in the 27th Annual USA Songwriting Competition in December 2022 for writing the song "The Line" from Vessel.

+In early March 2023, the band released the full-length album Time Out containing the songs from the two previous EPs and played a series of intimate shows "in the round" with Mary Bragg, Gary Burr, and Georgia Middleman.
+On March 31, 2023, Dause announced that he was leaving the band to pursue other projects and focus attention on his new recording studio, TreeTone Studios in Grand Rapids, Michigan.
+Detroit multi-instrumentalist Katelynn Corll took his place.
+She made her first appearance with the band at SXSW in March 2023.
+Patty PerShayla again joined the band for many of their 2023 concerts.